 Students who exhibit harassing behavior to any member or visitor in The Concept School community at any time will be appropriately addressed by a teacher and reported to the Head of School, who may address the situation as follows: an assigned sensitivity training after school, suspension, mandatory counseling, and possible removal from the school.

 Hate Speech

-TCS will not tolerate abusive or threatening speech or writing that expresses prejudice on the basis of ethnicity, religion, sexual orientation, or similar grounds.
+TCS will not tolerate abusive or threatening speech or writing.
+This includes, but is not limited to, topics of ethnicity, religion, sexual orientation, or similar grounds.

 Leaving School Grounds